 Individuals hired into EPAP positions should receive performance evaluations for the period March 15 to March 14 each year (rather than based on entry-on-duty dates) using the Employee Performance Report (EPR) (Form JF-57).

-Those employed in Political, Economic, Management, and Public Diplomacy areas may receive an administrative promotion from FP-06 to FP-05 after 12 months of fully successful or better performance, and an administrative promotion from FP-05 to FP-04 after an additional 18 months of fully successful or better performance.
+Consequently, EPAP employees hired under a grade range for Political, Economic, Management, and Public Diplomacy areas may receive an administrative promotion from FP-06 to FP-05 after 12 months of fully successful or better performance, and an administrative promotion from FP-05 to FP-04 after an additional 18 months of fully successful or better performance.
+The performance appraisal must cover at least 12 months via a regular or interim performance appraisal (JF-57 EPR Employee Performance Report).

-- those hired in Information Management positions under the 2019 cycle may receive an administrative promotion from FP-06 to FP-05 after 12 months of fully successful or better performance, completion of the required training requirements and upon confirmation from the functional bureau, IRM.
+- Those hired in Information Management positions under the 2019 cycle (and later) may receive an administrative promotion from FP-06 to FP-05 after 12 months of fully successful or better performance, completion of the required training requirements, and upon confirmation from the functional bureau, IRM.

-- those employed in Human Resources, General Services, and Financial Management areas under the 2019 cycle may receive an administrative promotion from FP-05 to FP-04 after 18 months of fully successful or better performance.
+- Those employed in Human Resources, General Services, and Financial Management areas under the 2019 cycle (and later), may receive an administrative promotion from FP-05 to FP-04 after 18 months of fully successful or better performance.

-- those employed in Office Management area under the 2019 cycle may receive an administrative promotion from FP-07 to FP-06 after 12 months of fully successful or better performance.
+- Those employed in Office Management under the 2019 cycle (and later), may receive an administrative promotion from FP-07 to FP-06 after 12 months of fully successful or better performance.

 Completion of the time-in-grade requirements does not automatically convey the right to a conversion/promotion.
 The grade conversion may be effective only after:

-The grade conversion is not an entitlement and the supervisor may determine that the employee is not ready to perform at the next level.
-The request for the new grade must be made by the employee’s supervisor through a memo sent from post HR to the regional bureau’s EPAP coordinator certifying that the employee is ready to perform at the next grade level.
+Grade conversion is not an entitlement.
+Upon determining that the employee demonstrates the ability to perform at a higher grade, the supervisor must submit a request for the new grade through a memo to Post HR.
+The memo will certify that the incumbent’s performance has been fully successful or better since the last formal review and that the employee has demonstrated the ability to perform at the next grade level.
+Post HR will follow up with the regional bureau’s EPAP coordinator via an SF-52 to request the promotion.
 EPAP applicants are reminded that they are responsible for seeking their supervisor’s review for administrative promotion.
-They should initiate this conversation at least one month prior to their anniversary date as promotions will not be automatically granted or retroactively applied.
+They should initiate this conversation at least one month prior to their anniversary date as promotions are not automatically granted or retroactively applied.